jcasimir/railsconf_tutorials/source/sessions/crafting_gems.markdown

 ## Step Two: First files and folders

 1. Create a directory for your gem - call it whatever your gem's called (tag_echidna).
-2. Create a directory within your new project directory with the name 'lib'.
+2. Create a directory within your new project directory with the name 'lib' - this is where the code for our gem will live.
 3. Create a ruby file in your lib directory using the name of your gem.
 Leave the contents blank for the moment.
 4. Create a gemspec file for your gem - again using your gem name, with gemspec as the file extension.
 Don't worry about the contents for the moment.